linuxunderground/be-rail/README.md

 ## Windows(tm) executable

 Windows executable is provided in Releases section of this repository.
-Simply unzip the file where you want and double-click bin\be-rail.exe file.
+Simply unzip the file where you want and double-click be-rail.exe file (you can find it in the "bin" subdirectory).